gvwilson/sdxpy/src/persist/index.md

    caption="Saving aliased data without respecting aliases."
 %]

+The problem is that the list `shared` is [%g alias "aliased" %], i.e., there are two or more references to it.
 To reconstruct the original data correctly we need to:

 1.  keep track of everything we have saved;